 7-8 hrs 100m descent 400 ascent

-It is the last day of the trek, and we all know what that means, that’s right: pancakes, whipped cream and blueberry jam.
+It is the last day of the Rabbit Pass Alpine Guided Traverse, and we all know what that means, that’s right: pancakes, whipped cream and blueberry jam.
 The trail down to the valley floor winds through tall beech forest with Mt.
 Aspiring dominating the view.
 Excitement comes in the form or two three wire bridges to cross the East Matukituki and Kitchner Stream, especially when the rivers are high.
-Gradually the track opens out into farm land just before we meet our waiting transport back to civilization and a hot shower.
+Gradually the track opens out into farmland just before we meet our waiting transport back to civilization and a hot shower.

 5 hrs 500m descent

-This means being used to hiking for 6-8 hours a day on multiple consecutive days, ascending and descending up to 1000 vertical meters in a day whilst carrying a 6-9kg pack.
-Hikers should be able to maintain a slow but steady pace for long periods of time.
-You will only be carrying your own gear but your pack will be considerably lighter without sleeping & camping equipment.book now from $2250
+This means being used to hiking for 6-8 hours a day on multiple consecutive days, ascending, and descending up to 1000 vertical meters in a day whilst carrying a 10-12kg pack.
+Hikers should be able to maintain a slow but steady pace for long periods of time.book now

 Recent experience on rough 'off-track' terrain including steep hills, scree and boulders is recommended.